The 2018 Marmot ROM vs. the 2017 Version

 The durability was never in question as we inched our way up abrasive granite, and is worth the slightly heavier weight.

 The basic features on the ROM jacket include two handwarmer pockets, a chest pocket, and an internal zippered chest pocket.
 The handwarmer pockets are a touch too low, making them harder to use with a backpack or harness.
 The hood has three closures, so it is easy to get a tight fit around the head or a helmet, and there are hem closures to tighten up around the waist as well as velcro cuff closures making it easy to use with and without gloves.
-There are no standout features on the ROM, unlike the Mountain Hardwear Dragon, which has seemingly every feature in the book, but its relative simplicity also makes it easy to use and appreciate.
+There are no standout features on the ROM, unlike the Mountain Hardwear Touren, which has seemingly every feature in the book, but its relative simplicity also makes it easy to use and appreciate.

 The ROM jacket is a simple looking jacket that does not stand out from the crowd, thanks to its solid color scheme that does not make you look like a human Skittle.
 It does remain noticeable in poor visibility.
 It is a regular cut that fits true to size, if not slightly baggy.
-We noticed a bit of a pooch in the front when wearing a harness or backpack waist belt; this is less of a trim fitting, tailored feeling jacket than the Arcteryx Gamma MX or Psiphon FL.
+We noticed a bit of a pooch in the front when wearing a harness or backpack waist belt; this is less of a trim fitting, tailored feeling jacket than the Arcteryx Gamma MX Hoody or Psiphon FL.